500 Grams To Ounces Conversion

 Q1: Is weight the same as mass?

 A1: In everyday language, weight and mass are often used interchangeably.
-However, there's a subtle but important distinction.
+That said, there's a subtle but important distinction.
 Mass is the amount of matter in an object, while weight is the force of gravity acting on that mass.
-While mass remains constant, weight changes depending on the gravitational pull.
+Consider this: while mass remains constant, weight changes depending on the gravitational pull.
 On the moon, your mass would be the same, but your weight would be less.
-However, for most practical purposes, especially in the context of this conversion, the terms are used synonymously.
+Still, for most practical purposes, especially in the context of this conversion, the terms are used synonymously.

 Q2: Why is the conversion factor not exactly 28.35?